Leads from search engines have a 14.6% closing rate versus 1.7% from outbound sources.

 Finding profitable keywords, observing changes, and analyzing competitors are routine tasks for any marketer.

-Keyword rankings are also broken down in desktop and mobile search versions, and they can be compared to one another.
+Keyword rankings are also broken down into desktop and mobile search versions, and they can be compared to one another.
 For example, you can contrast their search volume, CPC, trends, and more.

-Perhaps one of the most convenient yet simplest functions of SEMrush is watching your position changes.
+Perhaps one of the most convenient yet simplest functions of SEMrush is watching your position change.
 They are updated very often, giving you a heads-up of any good or bad changes.

 Building links is often the most difficult activity for search engine marketers.